fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 ---

 This is the **ROS2** version of the `cartesian_controllers`.
+Checkout each controller's updated README.md with detailed explanations.
-It's almost feature complete, but still lacks documentation and tutorials.
-In the meantime, have a look at the [cartesian_controllers_simulation](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/tree/ros2-devel/cartesian_controller_simulation) package for a start.
-Any feedback on real hardware and use cases is highly appreciated :)
+Any issue, PR, or feedback on *your* special robot and use case is highly appreciated :)

 ---